 Dr Diarmuid O’Shea is the current Interim Chair of the Irish Committee on Higher Medical Training.

 Dr Diarmuid O’Shea is the Registrar of the Royal College of Physicians of Ireland.
 On taking up this role he stepped down as Vice-President of Education and Professional Development, a role he held for 8 years.
 He acted as the Masterclass Series Convenor in the RCPI since its inception in 2007.
 He was National Specialty Director in Geriatric Medicine from 2000 – 2004.
-Diarmuid is currently Interim Chair of the Irish Committee on Higher Medical Training.
-Diarmuid O’Shea is a medical graduate of University College Dublin.
-He is a Consultant of Medicine for the Elderly at St Vincent’s University Hospital, Dublin.
+A UCD medical graduate, he is currently Interim Chair of the Irish Committee on Higher Medical Training and works as a Consultant Physician in Geriatric and General Medicine in St Vincent’s University Hospital, Dublin.
 He stepped down from his role as Clinical Lead for the National Clinical Programme for Older People in May 2019.
 Diarmuid chairs the RCPI Digital Strategy Advisory Group.